Updated: Nov 11

 Power Over (coercive) vs. Power With (integrative)

-While we cannot control what gives us power as individuals, we can control how we use that power.
 Power over, or coercive power occurs when power is used to control another person or group.
 It is what is found in most traditional hierarchies and societies, where those who have the most power are those who set the standards, policies, and processes for others to comply.
+Sometimes this model is necessary (like having someone coding in the ER) and single voices may need to direct and guide the team.
+But it has limited uses and negative consequences when it is the only model used.

-Power with is both relational and integrative.
+Power with, or distributive power is both relational and integrative.
 It leverages the power we have to provide space and empower others to offer their perspectives, insights and experiences.
-It dismantles traditional hierarchies and looks to work collaboratively and highlight the talents and skills of the group.
+It dismantles traditional hierarchies and looks to work collaboratively, leveraging the talents and skills of the group.
+Here are a few examples of how we can create more opportunities for shared power:

 As always, we strive to co-construct ideas and solutions together.
 While dialogue, alternative perspectives, and questions are encouraged, please note that extreme comments will be deleted as they do not foster collaborative communication.
 Instead, I would encourage you to message me directly through our website -- I am more than happy to continue conversations in person or over a phone call.